Eximchain/abi2reducks/README.md

 ```

 ## CLI Usage
-As a command line utility, install globally and then call the command with the contract name and path to an ABI JSON:
+As a command line utility, install globally and then call the command with the path to an ABI JSON, its deployed address, and a web3 HTTP Provider URL.

 ```
 $ npm i -g @eximchain/abi2reducks
 $ ...
 $ abi2reducks --help
 $
-$ abi2reducks contract path/to/abi.json
+$ abi2reducks path/to/abi.json 0x00...002a https://gamma-tx-executor-us-east.eximchain-dev.com
 ```

 ## Library Usage